gunnerson/hack-fpga/readme.md

 ## Software

 To synthesise and program our design to DE10 we will use [Quartus Prime](https://www.intel.com/content/www/us/en/collections/products/fpga/software/downloads.html) software from Intel.
 It has a free Lite version which is enough for our project.
 It also comes with a free simulation tool ModelSim.
+Since version 21 ModelSim was replaced with its advanced version Questa, which requires a license to run (it can be acquired for free for a year).
+I would recommend installing version 17 Lite, since it doesn't require any licenses to run.
+During installation make sure to select MAX10 Device support, Programmer, USB-Blaster drivers and ModelSim Starter Edition (if you want to be able to run simulation).

+## Programming

+1. Clone the project `git clone https://github.com/gunnerson/hack-fpga.git`.
+2. Start Quartus Prime and create new project.
+For path specify the directory from [1].
+For project name type `HACK`.
+3. For project type choose `Template`.
+Go to [Inter Design Store](https://www.intel.com/content/www/us/en/support/programmable/support-resources/design-examples/design-store.html).
+In search type `DE10 Lite MAX10` and download `Intel® MAX® 10 FPGA – Terasic DE10-Lite Board Baseline Pinout` template.
+Back in Quartus click `Install the design template` and add downloaded `*.par` file.
+This will create all the necessary pin assignments and global parameters for us in the `*.qsf` file.